Drup/LILiS/README.md

 This executable will ask you the L-system (Von Koch curve is the only avaible curently, feel free to extend the l-system bank !) and the generation then will show you the result in a GTK window.

+To see some examples of L-systems, look at the [

-To produce the documentation (very partial for now) :
+To produce the documentation :

 	$ make doc